- Position: Midfielder

 Despite missing the 2002 World Cup with a torn ACL, Armas returned to the form that made him the top defensive midfielder for the US National Team by leading the Fire to two trophies in 2003.
 In both 2004 and 2005 Armas saw action eight times for the US National Team.
 Unfortunately for Armas, his World Cup dreams were damaged when he a tore his ACL in his left knee during the Fire’s first MLS Cup Playoff contest in late October of 2005.
 While he was able to get back to the playing field at the start of the 2006 MLS season, his climb back to making Bruce Arena’s roster for Germany ran out of time.

 Armas retired as a player at the end of the 2007 Major League Soccer season after Chicago’s defeat to New England in the Eastern Conference playoff final.
 Was a physical education instructor at St Anthony’s High School in Long Island and coaching youth soccer.
 In July of 2011 he was named women’s coach at Adelphi University.
 Armas became an assistant with the New York Red Bulls, serving as head coaching from July, 2018 until September, 2020.
-Became the coach at Toronto in 2021, leaving in July.
+He became the coach at Toronto in 2021, leaving in July.
 Armas was an assistant coach at Manchester United in 2021-22, joining the club in December through the end of the season.
 He became an assistant coach at Leeds United in January, 2023.

 2005: Appeared in eight matches for the U.S. national team, including two World Cup qualifiers … Registered one assist.